Agent: 'Real concern' men in Whitmer plot may get explosives

 “If the defendant was already willing to commit the crime, that is not entrapment," Assistant U.S. Attorney Jonathan Roth said.
 "These defendants were willing and eager, if not already preparing, to commit this crime long before law enforcement got involved.”

-But Croft's lawyer said informants secretly recorded the men when they were “stoned, absolutely out-of-your-mind stoned,” leading to fantastical ideas, including using a kite to transport Whitmer.
+But Croft's lawyer said informants secretly recorded the men when they were “stoned, absolutely out-of-your-mind stoned,” leading to fantastical ideas, including the idea of using a kite to transport Whitmer.

 “They knew it was stoned-crazy talk and not a plan,” Joshua Blanchard said of the FBI.